mattymaloney/mattymaloney.github.io/_posts/2016-02-23-windows-file-copy-util.md

 Also, try [PuTTY's pscp](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) utility.

 A couple more hints here ([windows server 2008 - Compressed network file copy - Server Fault](http://serverfault.com/questions/400538/compressed-network-file-copy)) including a tip on using 7-zip to do the compression.

 Also, consider having mssql do the compression during the backup.

----
+But, this is not supported until SQL Server 2008.

 A bunch more insight, but only a little bit for Windows, see [How to transfer large amounts of data via network](http://moo.nac.uci.edu/~hjm/HOWTO_move_data.html).

+Consider using Syncrify or DeltaCopy (probably DeltaCopy, because it's "open-source" (is it?) and free) [Difference between Syncrify and DeltaCopy](http://web.synametrics.com/SyncrifyVsDeltaCopy.htm).

 ---